 Find everything you need to apply for a grant in this section!
-East Multnomah Soil and Water Conservation District provides funding to support conservation projects and conservation education in the District.
+East Multnomah Soil and Water Conservation District provides funding to communities and private landowners to support conservation projects and programs.
 Funding is awarded to qualifying applicants through four programs:

 - Partners in Conservation (PIC)

 $5,000-$70,000 grants are awarded annually for local projects and programs that improve soil health and water quality, reduce climate impacts, support more sustainable agriculture, provide outdoor and garden education programs, and restore fish and wildlife habitat.

 Up to $2,500 to support strong, healthy communities through water quality and habitat improvement projects, outdoor and garden education, and related events.
 Grants are made monthly.